swpr45/js-Hindi-youtube/README.md

 # js-Hindi-youtube
-A code repo for Javascipt series at Chai aur Code Youtube Channel
+A code repo for Javascipt series Coding Practice